 • Demonstrate compassion, kindness, and respect for all living creatures.

-• Judge our effectiveness and progress by the extent to which animals lives are saved and improved and by the positive experience of the families we touch.
+• Judge our effectiveness and progress by the extent to which animals lives are saved and improved as well as by the positive experiences the families we interact with have.

 • Lead by example, follow the METTA values by providing exceptional care to the animals in our care, educating the public, and making positive change within our community.